-We have agreed to indemnify the underwriters against some specified types of liabilities, including liabilities under the Securities Act, or contribute to payments that the underwriters may be required to make in that respect.
+We have agreed to indemnify the underwriters against liabilities under the Securities Act, or contribute to payments that the underwriters may be required to make in that respect.

-Our shares of class A common stock are listed on The Nasdaq Global Select Market under the symbol "SPWRA."
+Our shares of class A common stock are listed on The Nasdaq Global Market under the symbol "SPWR."